ahonn/ckb-chainviz/docs/API_SPEC.md

 Provides macroscopic events about the blockchain's overall state.

 - **Event: `block.finalized`**
   - **Description**: Fired when a new block is confirmed as part of the canonical chain.
-The payload includes summaries of all transactions confirmed in this block, making it ideal for real-time visualization without requiring follow-up API calls.
+The payload includes summaries of all transactions confirmed in this block, making it ideal for real-time updates without requiring follow-up API calls.
   - **Payload**:
     ```json
     {